Barriers for fast matrix multiplication from irreversibility: Irreversibility implies barriers

+Catalysis in the general context of tensors is the phenomenon that for tensors $s$, $t$ and $u$, the inequality~$s \geq t$ may be false, while the inequality $s \otimes u \geq t \otimes u$ may be true.
+The latter inequality is called \emph{catalytic} with the tensor $u$ acting as a \emph{catalyst}.

-Naturally, we should expect that imposing more structure on the approach to upper bound $\omega$ leads to stronger barriers.
-In this section we impose that the final step of the approach is an application of the Schönhage $\tau$-theorem.
+Catalysis is widely used in matrix multiplication algorithms albeit not under this explicit terminology.
+We will now discuss more quantitatively what we mean when we say that an approach to upper bound $\omega$ uses catalysis.
+Without loss of generality we may impose that the final step of any construction of a matrix multiplication algorithm is an application of the Schönhage $\tau$-theorem.
 The Schönhage~$\tau$-theorem (Strassen's general version \cite{strassen1988asymptotic}) says that